Prime Markets

 Seoul, South Korea

-By mid-2025, average apartment prices hit around $950,000 to $1.05 million, crossing the million-dollar mark for the first time according to KB Kookmin Bank.
-But that headline number hides big differences, with prime apartments in Gangnam, Hannam, and Yongsan typically selling from about $600,000 to over $2 million depending on size and age.
+05 million according to KB Kookmin Bank, with prime apartments in Gangnam, Hannam, and Yongsan selling anywhere from around $600,000 to well over $2 million depending on size and age.

 Seoul, South Korea Best Emerging real estate markets